bethsirak/bethsirak/README.md

 Hey, I'm Beth Sirak! 👋🏽

-I'm a Consultant and a Full-Stack Engineer with a passion for technology and creative problem-solving.
+I'm a Consultant and a Python Engineer with a passion for technology and creative problem-solving.
 You can also check out my projects linked below 👇🏽

 🌐 Current Mission: Crafting code to create a better world!